Mungyeong massacre

 On 26 June 2006, the Truth and Reconciliation Commission of South Korea concluded that the massacre was committed by the South Korean Army.
 However, a South Korean local court decided that charging the South Korean government with the massacre was barred by statute of limitations, as the five-year prescription ended in December 1954.
-On 10 February 2009, the South Korean high court also dismissed the victim's family complaint.
+On 10 February 2009, the South Korean high court also dismissed the victims' family complaint.
 In June 2011, the Supreme Court of Korea decided that the South Korean government should compensate victims of the inhumane crimes it had committed regardless of the deadline to make the claim.